Haymarket, Boston's centuries-old outdoor market, offers you the best deals in the city on a huge selection fresh produce.

 3. Stroll through the market to see which items are the best value.
 Lemons that cost $1 for 12 may not be the same quality as those that are 6 for $1.
 Or they may be.
 Or maybe you can live with a couple of squishy ones if you get a fantastic price.
 Shop carefully.
 Buy according to your values and needs.
 If one bad lemon will make you crazy, spend a few extra pennies for higher quality or bigger sizes.
 If you don't demand perfection - go for the savings!

 4. Many vendors like to bag the produce for you.
 You can show them which items you want, but don't touch the produce.
 Some shoppers get offended by this restriction.
-Personally, I like to know that dozens of other fingers haven't been prodding the pears I'm buying.
+Personally, I'm glad to know that dozens of other fingers haven't been prodding the pears I'm buying.

 You hear stories about vendors pulling out inferior produce from the back and sneaking it into your bag when you're not looking.
 I've never had that happen to me or seen it happening to anyone else - but if you're concerned, just keep an eye on what's going into your bag.